python-streamz/streamz/docs/source/core.rst

 In the following example we pass filenames through a stream, convert them to Pandas dataframes, and then map pandas-level functions on those dataframes.
-For operations like this Streamz adds virtually no overhead>
+For operations like this Streamz adds virtually no overhead.

 .. code-block:: python